voximplant/ios-kit-chat-ui-sdk-releases/README.md

 More information can be found in [Apple Developer documentation](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app)

-## Add Voximplant Kit Chat SDK to your package
+## Add Voximplant Kit Chat UI SDK to your package

 To add Voximplant Kit Chat UI iOS SDK as a dependency of your package, declare it in `dependencies` section of your `Package.swift`